Ben Laughlin (cricketer)

-Ben Laughlin (born 3 October 1982) is an Australian cricketer.
-He bowls right-arm fast-medium, mainly playing Twenty20 cricket rather than longer formats of the game.
-He currently plays for the Brisbane Heat in the Big Bash League (BBL) (Not in BBL12 in the 2022/23 season.)
+Ben Laughlin (born 3 October 1982) is a former Australian cricketer.
+A right-arm fast-medium bowler, he was primarily a Twenty20 specialist, featuring for a number of teams in the top global leagues.
+He also represented Australia in white-ball cricket 8 times.
+Laughlin last featured in professional cricket for the Brisbane Heat of the BBL in 2021.

-Laughlin began his career playing grade cricket in Queensland, and within his first-class debut for the side in 2008 he was selected to play for Australia in One Day Internationals and Twenty20 Internationals, though his time in the national side was brief.
-Since then he has been a star of Twenty20 cricket, playing for BBL team the Hobart Hurricanes for three years before moving to his current team in Adelaide, and he is currently the all-time leading wicket taker in the tournament.
-He also plays for the Northern Districts Knights in New Zealand and has played in the Indian Premier League.
+Laughlin began his career playing grade cricket in Queensland, and following his first-class debut for the side in 2008 he was selected to play for Australia in One Day Internationals and Twenty20 Internationals, though his time in the national side only lasted 8 matches across 4 years.
+He emerged as a star of Twenty20 cricket, playing for the Hobart Hurricanes in the Big Bash League (BBL) for three years before moving to Adelaide.
+He last featured in the BBL in 2021 for the Heat, and as of 2024 is the competition’s 9th highest wicket taker of all time.
+He also played for the Northern Districts Knights in New Zealand and has played in the Indian Premier League.